Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/hubspot-event-streaming.md

 ---
-title: Hubspot Event Streaming
+title: HubSpot Event Streaming
-description: Send Amplitude events to Hubspot automatically with just a few clicks.
+description: Send Amplitude events to HubSpot automatically with just a few clicks.
 ---

 !!!beta

     This feature is in open beta and is in active development.
 Contact your Amplitude support team for support with this integration.

-[Hubspot](https://www.hubspot.com/) is an easy to use and powerful CRM platform that enables scaling companies to sell, market and provide customer service from a unified UI.
+[HubSpot](https://www.hubspot.com/) is an easy to use and powerful CRM platform that enables scaling companies to sell, market and provide customer service from a unified UI.

 Amplitude CDP's HubSpot streaming integration enables you to forward your Amplitude events and event properties straight to HubSpot with just a few clicks.